PegaBlade2/genshindle-solver/README.md

 # Genshindle Solver

-Welcome to Genshindle Solver, a tool for managing and analyzing Genshin Impact character data.
+Welcome to Genshindle Solver, a tool that helps you solve Genshindle

 ## Overview